eruizdechavez/grunt-string-replace/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History

+1.3.0
+  - Fix #39, a typo in the documentation
+  - Inject src and dest into the callback function when replacement is a function; this allows the replacement function to use the old and/or new file paths/names for further processing
+  - Add total files modified and update file created logging to verbose.
+Contributed by [tHBp](https://github.com/tHBp)

 1.2.1
   - Update project URLs